dpup/prefab/README.md

 The token can also be found in the `pf-ct` cookie.
-If you are using the cookie instead of requesting the token from the config endpoint then your server code will need to call `server.SendCSRFToken(ctx, signingKey)` at somepoint in the user journey to ensure the cookie is set.
+If you are using the cookie instead of requesting the token from the config endpoint then your server code will need to call `prefab.SendCSRFToken(ctx, signingKey)` at somepoint in the user journey to ensure the cookie is set.

 Example XHR: